willy850329/6bits-RDAC/README.md

-# 6bits RDAC Design and simulation
+# 6bits RDAC Design and Simulation
 This is a Final Project of Introduction to IC Design class.
 * A 6-bit RDAC(R-digital to analog converter) with a unity-gain amplifier.
 * The unity-gain amplifier is used to drive a capacitive load of 3 pF.